 Here are some factors to consider when looking at ExpressVPN:

 - All servers run in RAM-disk mode.
 This offers a high level of security because data cannot be stored on any server.

 - All servers operate in RAM-disk mode (just as we see with ExpressVPN).

 - Uses a few virtual server locations for exotic locales (just like ExpressVPN).

 Both Surfshark and ExpressVPN come out equal with server security.

 Leak protection – No one wants a VPN with data leaks.
 A leak could cause all sorts of problems for you, ranging from getting blocked from accessing your favorite cryptocurrency exchange to getting accidentally swept up in a copyright lawsuit while doing P2P file transfers.
 Fortunately, both Surfshark and ExpressVPN protect you in this regard.
 They both have built-in leak protection features that I tested and found to work well:

 - IPv4 and IPv6 leak protection

 - Kill switch to block traffic if the VPN connection drops

-Neither ExpressVPN nor Surfshark suffered any data leaks in my tests.
-Both are secure.
+Both ExpressVPN nor Surfshark are secure.
+Neither suffered any data leaks in my tests.